-Donald Trump’s Russia Ties Concern Republicans Who Would Back Impeachment
+Donald Trump’s Russia Ties Concern Republicans, Who Would Back Impeachment

 “If someone truly brought forward evidence that was undeniable, I would be in support of removal.”

-Many of the American people, Republicans and Democrats alike, have been disappointed by Republicans that appear to be putting party over country.
-When Devin Nunes engaged in actions that were seen as partisan efforts to support Trump, many Congress and Senate members called for his recusal of the House Intelligence Committee investigating Trump Russia ties.
+Many Americans, Republicans and Democrats alike, have been disappointed by Republicans that appear to be putting party over country.
+When Devin Nunes engaged in actions that were seen as partisan efforts to support Trump, many in Congress called for his recusal of the House Intelligence Committee investigating Trump Russia ties.

-Speaker of the House Rep. Paul Ryan has said, he doesn’t think that is necessary and has faith in Nunes and the investigation.
+Speaker of the House Rep. Paul Ryan has said that he doesn’t think that it is necessary and has faith in Nunes and the investigation.
 This did not make the public happy.

 But as The Hill reports, cracks in the Republican party are beginning to appear.
-In addition to Senator McCain, Senator Lindsey, Rep. Harris, and Rep. Garrett, more Republicans are coming on board the need for a bipartisan independent investigation, and an exposure of all of the facts at hand.
-Rep. Walter Jones of North Carolina, also a Republican, is also asking for Devin Nunes to recuse himself from the investigation for those reasons, reports The Hill.
+In addition to Senator McCain, Senator Lindsey, Rep. Harris, and Rep. Garrett, more Republicans are coming on board with the need for a bipartisan independent investigation, and an exposure of all of the facts at hand.
+Rep. Walter Jones of North Carolina, also a Republican, is asking for Devin Nunes to recuse himself from the investigation for those reasons, reports The Hill.

 The Washington Post has reported that “it is the Republicans who are covering up” and that, without an independent investigation, and a bipartisan show of faith by Republicans, the Republicans are putting their party in an untenable position.
 Even Republicans are losing faith in them, as noted in the town halls held by Republicans recently.